 It’s the kind of scenario that can make parents of a toddler and an infant toss down their burp cloths in despair and think, as they narrowly avoid tripping over the musical truck, that having two young kids means no one’s ever satisfied.

-But while you can’t keep ’em both happy all of the time, here are a few tricks to keep them, and you, from pitching a fit most of the time.
+But while you can’t keep ’em both happy all of the time, here are a few tricks to keep them (and you) from pitching a fit most of the time.

 It’s always a good idea to pay attention to what sets off your kid, and that’s all the more true when monitoring the way the former center of attention reacts to the cause of her reduction in star status.
-Maybe there’s something about the time of day or the way you relate to your infant that sparks a meltdown in your toddler; pay attention to the contributing factors and you may be able to head off an ear-numbing exercise of the will.
+Maybe there’s something about the time of day or the way you relate to your infant that sparks a meltdown in your toddler.
+Whatever it is, pay attention; you may be able to head off an ear-numbing exercise of the will.
 I noticed that my oldest would get upset if I tried to feed the baby at a time when big sis was usually hungry.
 Now I grab some food, get my toddler into the high chair and sit next to her while feeding both of them.
-Which brings us to the next point . . .
+Which brings us to the next point…